DID YOU KNOW...

 Is easily absorbed in the body and is especially important for muscle building, recovery, and overall health.

 Can help with the adverse effects of obesity.
 In fact, one study found this form helped arterial stiffness in healthy overweight individuals.
-It is also used to relive constipation because it can act as an osmotic laxative.
+It is also used to relieve constipation because it can act as an osmotic laxative.

 This form is most often used to achieve better sleep, treat symptoms of insomnia, anxiety, chronic stress, inflammatory conditions, and symptoms of too much stomach acid such as stomach upset, heartburn, and acid indigestion.
 It is also used to correct low magnesium levels in the blood.